happyfoxinc/helpstack/README.md

 	**CellBackgroundColor** Background color of the cells

 	**HeadingFont** Header Title font

 	**HeadingSize** Header Title size

 	**HeadingColor** Header Title color

 	**HeadingBackgroundColor** Header background color

-	The cell title is a label and it can be customized using the Label properties as below:
+The cell title is a label which can be customized by providing LabelAttributes :

-* LabelAttributes:
+* LabelAttributes

 	**BackgroundColor** Background color of the label.
 Ideally it would be better to give it as transparent.

 	**LabelSize** Size of the label text